SIDDHIKA-BEJEKAR/Greyscale-to-Colorized/README.md

-# Greyscale-to-Colorized
+Deep Learning Project where a black and white image is taken as input and a colorized image is produced.
+This was done using OpenCV
-Artificial Intelligence Project : Coloring Black and white Images using Deep Learning.
+DNN(deep neural network).